Vincent950129/PyContinual/v1.0.0/README.md

-# PyContinual v1.0
+# PyContinual v1.0.0

 ## Introduction
-We release v1.0, it improves v0.0 in the followings aspects:
+We release v1.0.0, it improves v0.0 in the followings aspects:

 * Improve the readability.
 We removed most of the unnecessary and duplicated code.
-We use some more recent package (Accelerate, Adapter-transformer, Transformer) to help achieve this.
+We use some more recent packages (Accelerate, Adapter-transformer, Transformer) to help achieve this.
-* More type of NLP tasks are supported.
-It currently supports classification (ASC, CCD), extraction (NER) and generation (summerization, dialogue response)
+* We focused on **Transformer-based** CL method.
+More type of NLP tasks are supported.
+It currently supports **classification** (ASC, CCD), **extraction** (NER) and **generation** (summerization, dialogue response)
 * More underlying LMs are supported.
-It currently supports BERT, RoBERTa and BART
+It currently supports **BERT, RoBERTa and BART**
 * More recent NLP techniques are supported.
-It currently supports adapter and (soft-)prompt.
+It currently supports **adapter and (soft-)prompt**.
 * More efficient.
 Fp16 and multi-node training are supported

-## Limitations
+## TODOs
-We are still working on immigrate v0.0 to v1.0.
-At this moment, there are still some limitations **(PR welcomed)**
+We are still working on immigrate v0.0.0 to v1.0.0.
+At this moment, there are still some TODOs **(PR welcomed)**

-* So far, it supports the following baselines: NCL, ONE, EWC, HAT, B-CL, CTR, CAT, [SupSup](https://arxiv.org/abs/2006.14769), [L2P](https://arxiv.org/abs/2112.08654)
+* At this moment, it supports only the following baselines: NCL, ONE, EWC, HAT, B-CL, CTR, CAT, [SupSup](https://arxiv.org/abs/2006.14769), [L2P](https://arxiv.org/abs/2112.08654)
-* So far, it supports only the Task-incremental scenario (task ID is given in both training and testing)
+* At this moment, it supports only the Task-incremental scenario (task ID is given in both training and testing)

 ## Architecture
 `./dataloader`: contained dataloader for different data